Cohort applications now open

 BIS IS 1945 provides care labelling guidelines in India, but domestic enforcement is inconsistent.
 However, export to EU, US, UK, and most developed markets requires mandatory care labels with fibre composition, country of origin, and wash care instructions.
 Even for domestic sales, including care labels is considered professional practice and protects your brand against consumer complaints about garment care.

 Most markets accept both symbols and text, or a combination.
-The EU requires GINETEX symbols by regulation.
-The US (FTC Care Labeling Rule) accepts text or symbols.
+The EU requires GINETEX symbols by regulation under EU Regulation 1007/2011.
+The US FTC Care Labeling Rule (16 CFR 423) accepts text or symbols.
+Japan requires JIS L0001 symbols (aligned with ISO 3758 since 2016).
 India does not strictly mandate either for domestic sales.
-Using internationally recognised symbols is universally understood and takes up less label space, making them the preferred approach for most brands.
+Using internationally recognised symbols is universally understood, takes less label space, and eliminates translation needs,making them the preferred approach for global brands.